This is a shout out to my eggs...

 The Eggs cookbook also provides another Florentine recipe, this time for pizza!
 The egg part is simple – crack an egg on top and bake.
 I do this all the time, and you can see an example in my previous WW blog which is all about zero heroes.
 I made a pizza using a WW wrap as a base.

 It can sometimes be difficult to think of things to make with something as simple as an egg, but the new WW cookbook definitely gives you food for thought and inspires you to think more creatively than scrambled eggs!
 I heartily recommend it.

-Get your copy of the new Eggs cookbook for just £5.95, at your local Studio or on the WW Shop.
+Get your copy of the new Eggs cookbook for just £5.95, at your local Workshop or on the WW Shop.

 1. Dietary Cholesterol, Serum Lipids, and Heart Disease: Are Eggs Working for or Against You?
 Nutrients, 2018 Apr; 10(4): 426